tsabunkar/python_basic/README.md

     - when a method is called, the arguments are the data you pass into method's parameters
     - Parameters is a variable in the declaration of function
     - Arguments is the actual value of this variable that gets passed to function
+- Difference between default params and keyword arguments
+    - default parameters: when you define a function and use a -> = operator, you are setting a default parameter.
+    - keyword arguments: when you invoke  a function and use a -> = operator, you are making a keyword arguments.

+---

+# Scope

+- where our variable can be accessed
+- Function scope- variable that are defined inside a function are scoped in that function boundaries
+- global scope and nonlocal scope
+- nonlocal scope - let us modify the parent function variable in the child (nested) function

 ---